Bloomfield Cricket and Athletic Club Ground

 Bloomfield Cricket and Athletic Club Ground, in Colombo, Sri Lanka, has staged first-class and List A cricket matches since 1991.
 It is the home ground of the Bloomfield Cricket and Athletic Club cricket team.

 Location

-The ground is on Reid Avenue, in the Cinnamon Gardens district of Colombo, next to the Colombo Racecourse football ground.
+The ground is on Reid Avenue, in the Cinnamon Gardens district of Colombo, next to the Colombo Racecourse football ground, and across Reid Avenue from Royal College.

 History

-Bloomfield Cricket and Athletic Club made the ground their home in the 1970s.
+When it was founded in the 1890s, Bloomfield Cricket and Athletic Club's ground was in the Colombo suburb of Pettah.
+The club moved to a ground at Campbell Park, Borella, in 1923.
+Finally, it moved to the present ground in the 1970s.
 The first first-class match was in December 1991 between Antonians Sports Club and Kurunegala Youth Cricket Club.

-Bloomfield played their first first-class match there in 1994-95 and have played there ever since.
-Up to the end of the 2018–19 season 187 first-class matches have been played at the ground.
-Since the first List A match at the ground in July 1994, 95 List A matches have been played there.
+Bloomfield played their first first-class match at the ground in 1994–95.
+As of mid-February 2025, 207 first-class matches have been played at the ground.
+Since the first List A match at the ground in July 1994, 128 List A matches have been played there.

 The highest first-class score is 237 by Shehan Jayasuriya for Chilaw Marians in 2016–17.
 The best bowling figures are 9 for 15 by Mario Villavarayan for Bloomfield in 1996–97.